 Heading to China?
-Here are some tips to help prepare for the exciting journey ahead of you!
+Here are some essential tips to help you prepare for the exciting journey ahead!

 1. Get your visa